Why St. Cuthbert?

 Can I take Communion?

 All baptized Christians of any denomination or Christian tradition are welcome to receive communion, also called "Eucharist" in the Episcopal church.
 Even if you are not a member of St. Cuthbert, you are welcome to receive communion.
 Those not baptized are invited to the altar to receive a blessing.
 You may indicate this by crossing your arms over your chest.

 During communion an usher will indicate when your row may proceed to the altar.
 You may kneel or stand to receive communion.
-You receive communion by putting your right hand, palm up, in your left hand and the priest or deacon will put a wafer (at the 8:00 service) or a piece of bread (at the 10:30 service) in your hand, saying, "the body of Christ, the bread of heaven."
-Simply raise your hands to your mouth and eat the wafer/bread, or save it to intinct - or dip - in the wine.
+You receive communion by putting your right hand, palm up, in your left hand, the priest or deacon will then put a wafer in your hand, saying, "the body of Christ, the bread of heaven."
+Simply raise your hands to your mouth and eat the wafer, or save it to intinct - or dip - in the wine.
 If you desire a gluten-free water, let the priest or deacon know.

 It is courteous to remain at the altar rail until you have finished consuming the bread and wine, and the person next to you finishes.
 At that time you may return to your seat via the side aisles.